Homemade "Stuffed" Dark-Chocolate Cups

 HOW TO PREPARE:

 These little silicone muffin cups are pretty much the best gift I ever received and made the whole process so much easier!
 My mom found these at Wal-Mart of all places over Christmas and I use them SO often!
 I have also seen people use plain old paper muffin cups sprayed with coconut oil but I have not tried that method personally (I imagine the melted chocolate may get messy with those)...

-- Double-broil your chocolate & coconut oil (I typically use 1/2- 1 tsp of oil per half chocolate bar); I usually use a large sauce pan with 2 inches of water in the bottom and a large enough metal mixing bowl that will sit on top/not fall into the sauce pan as my makeshift double broiler.
+Double-boil your chocolate & coconut oil (I typically use 1/2- 1 tsp of oil per half chocolate bar); I usually use a large sauce pan with 2 inches of water in the bottom and a large enough metal mixing bowl that will sit on top/not fall into the sauce pan as my makeshift double boiler.
 The steam from boiling the water melts the contents in the bowl!